Aryanpatel335/StockMatch/README.md

 StockMatch is a tool for anyone interested in a hands-on approach to learning and enhancing their investment knowledge.

-For a closer look at the project, visit: [StockMatch](https://stockmatch.netlify.app/)

 #### Key Features:

 - **Custom Investment Criteria**: Users can set parameters to align with their investment goals.